 The Residential for private profit venture capital backed provision must be fed.

-Local Authorities and Health and Social Care Trusts are being lent on via monitoring and self assessment, that can only, in view of funding restrictions, to obtain residential placements..
+Local Authorities and Health and Social Care Trusts are being lent on via monitoring and self assessment, that can only, in view of funding restrictions, be to pay for residential placements..

-Once again, in the guise of lack of awareness, misunderstanding, and ignorance, this time of the Care Act.
+Once again as with the MCA, in the guise of lack of awareness, misunderstanding, and ignorance, this time of the Care Act.

 Once again, on the pretence of providing support , removal of the supported, is the real intention.